 I’ve submitted my graduation application but now I know I won’t be able to graduate in this term.
 What should I do?

-If you realize you will not complete the requirements of your academic program during the term in which you have applied to graduate, you must withdraw your application to graduate.
-Submit the Withdraw Graduation Application Form to the Graduation Department.
-You may fax it to 703-993-4668 or bring it to us personally.
-You may also send an email to email@example.com with your request to have your graduation application withdrawn.
+If you realize you will not complete the requirements of your academic program during the term in which you have applied to graduate, you must submit the Withdraw Graduation Application form online to remove your graduation application.
 Please be aware that you will not be able to register for classes until you withdraw your application.

 I have met the requirements of my major but not my minor.
 Can I graduate from my minor in a future term?